Attention vegans: Even though Detroit’s former vegan coney island restaurant has closed, Chili, Mustard, Onions has re-entered the chat.

 That’s on top of the grueling work it takes to run a restaurant and be in the kitchen all day.
 At the time CMO closed, it was only open four days a week because LaCombe didn’t have enough staff and couldn’t afford to hire anyone else.

-He describes life since closing CMO as an “amazing, confusing, and frustrating” roller coaster ride,” he says.
+He describes life since closing CMO as an “amazing, confusing, and frustrating roller coaster ride."

 “I went through an angry phase, I’m not gonna lie,” he tells us.
 “I was pretty pissed that we lost CMO because of COVID and we didn’t get any grants.
 I wasn’t gonna get a bank loan and go more into debt… After we closed it was like, let’s take a break, but you can’t really take a break because you’ve got to find something.
 I’m not rich, you know?
 What would I do?
 I would get sick thinking about sitting in an office or something because I’m so creative with food, so I needed to get back into this.”